-In this page, you can download different exercises which will help you to practice 3DReshaper Meteor in various applications, using generic features.
+In this page, you can download different exercises which will help you to practice 3DR Meteor in various applications, using generic features.

 Required Sample Files for Practicals

-All exercises are available through the new help center (F1 from 3DReshaper Meteor).
-Click the button below to download all the required .RSH files.
+All exercises are available through the new help center (F1 from 3DR Meteor), section "Practical Exercises".
+Necessary .3DR files are available in the Samples folder of the software.